Dry-bending wood

 But as it turned out, the relaxation was only by about 1/30'th.
 I'm pretty sure part of what

-reduced the amount of relaxation is the moisture from the glue.
-In fact, if thin enough laminates and
+reduced the amount of relaxation is that the wood was moist from the glue while

-enough moisture are used, the curvature of the piece will actually increase (decrease in radius)
+of the piece will actually increase (decrease in radius)

 once its out of the clamps and dried, because the thickness of the composite member will decrease

-And that results in an increase in the rate of curvature.
+in the rate of curvature.

 I didn't get perfect side to side alignment with all the strips.
 So I used my jointer